Hi976u/ASL-Number-Recognition/Readme.md

 # ASL-Number-Recognition
-Creating an American Sign Language (ASL) recognition system involves using computer vision and machine learning techniques to interpret and understand sign language gestures.
-The gesture includes American Sign Language Numbers. from 0-9
+Creating an American Sign Language (ASL) recognition system involves leveraging computer vision and machine learning techniques to interpret and understand sign language gestures, specifically focusing on ASL numbers from 0 to 9.
+The system should be capable of visually recognizing these gestures and converting them into spoken numbers.
+This typically involves detecting hand gestures, tracking hand movements and positions, recognizing specific ASL gestures associated with numbers, and integrating text-to-speech capabilities to audibly articulate the recognized numbers.

+To run this project, you need to download the script named "1-9.py" and ensure that you have installed all the required libraries mentioned in the script.
+These libraries typically include computer vision frameworks like OpenCV and machine learning libraries like scikit-learn or TensorFlow/Keras, depending on the implementation details of your ASL recognition system.

 # Libraries
 Open-cv(version:- 4.5.5)